 Often the best referees, and the most popular ones, are those who display some leniency and tolerance.
 They use preventive tactics to deal with potentially inflammatory or seditious situations on the field.

-Goal Celebrations: FIFA Football Law 12
+Soccer Football Celebration Rules: FIFA Football Law 12